Why do people use professional estate sale services?

 The success of an estate sale depends on a large variety of contents.
 If you toss out or donate items BEFORE you call us, you may eliminate our ability to conduct a sale.
 IF IT NEEDS TO BE TOSSED, we'll toss it!
 You could be throwing away or donating hundreds if not thousands of dollars worth of collectibles.
 "Junk drawers" and old boxes of papers often hold very valuable items!
 We know what they are and how to price them to maximize your sale potential.

-OK, so let's say we hire you to do an estate sale.
-What's your fee?
+OK, so let's say we hire someone to do an estate sale.
+What's the fee?

-We earn a percentage of the gross sale.
-We pay for the staffing, the permits, and the signage.
-We write and place the advertising.
+Conductors earn a percentage of the gross sale.
+Sometimes they will offer a flat fee on a smaller sale.
+They usually pay for the staffing, the permits, and the advertising.

 ALWAYS be willing to pay for expertise, because expertise ALWAYS pays off for you!
 To quote a percentage without seeing your situation assumes that "all sales are the same".
 Nothing is further from the truth.